svchinche/CCOMS/README.md

 Abstract
 ========
 **CCOMS is a Organization Managament System Microservices based project.
-Purpose of creating this project is to understand and work on all Devops technology.
-Live project will help you to understand or map all devops tools easily, this is why i have created this project.**
+Purpose of creating this project is to understand and work on all Devops technologies.
+Live project will help you to understand or map all devops tools easily, that is why i have created this project.**

 Introduction
 ============

-I have created three different microservices, which communicate with each other trough REST API.</br>
+I have created three different microservices, which communicates with each other trough REST API.</br>
 - Employee
 - Department
 - Organization